Tattoo ink: Traditional inks

+The world's oldest tattoos known to date, those of the Tyrolean Iceman known as Ötzi, were applied 5300 years ago with soot and/or ground charcoal based pigments.

-Traditional Ainu tattoos, sometimes considered part of irezumi, used soot as pigment, which reflected significant beliefs related to the hearth of a home.
+Traditional Ainu tattoos used soot as pigment, which reflected significant beliefs related to the hearth of a home.

 In traditional Filipino tattooing, batok, historical examples include inks made from a range of materials: pounded leaves of a native tomato plant mixed with soot and water; pig bile and soot; or soot made by burning resinous wood.
 Some ink was made by combining soot and sugarcane juice, left to ferment for a short time to develop some alcohol.
 Recent practices include combining soot with water in a coconut half-shell.

 Inuit women have a tradition of kakiniit, tattoos historically made with qulliq lampblack and seal suet.
 In the 21st century revival of this tradition, practitioners use manufactured tattoo inks.

 Japanese horimono practices include tebori tattoos made by hand using sumi ink.
 This ink is made with soot from burning particular woods, bound with animal glue, and the method of application results in a greenish black color in the skin.

 In the Māori tattoo practice, tā moko, tattoo experts have made ink from the ashes of resinous tree parts (such as kauri gum) or caterpillar fungus, mixed with oil from plants.

 Homemade inks

-Homemade or amateur inks may use Listerine, vodka, or isopropyl alcohol as carriers, with glycerin added to prevent the ink from drying out.
-Pigments may be made from ballpoint pen ink, hobby ink such as India ink, or soot.
 In amateur "stick and poke" tattoos done for amusement or as a hobby, people often use improvised ink, which adds risk of infection and scarring.
 Prison tattooing also typically uses improvised ink.
+Pigments may be made from ballpoint pen ink, hobby ink such as India ink, or soot.
+Homemade or amateur inks may use Listerine, vodka, or isopropyl alcohol as carriers, with glycerin added to prevent the ink from drying out.